-At Oxford International we offer a series of exams for students to officially prove their level of English.
+At Oxford International we offer an exam preparation course for the IELTS exam.
 The academic team at the school can advise which test would be better for the student, depending on your needs or goals.
-We offer the following exams at the school:

 IELTS

 IELTS is a test developed by the world's leading experts in language assessment on four key English language skills: listening, reading, writing and speaking.
 It is designed to assess the language ability of people who aim to study, work, immigrate and integrate in an English-speaking environment.
 It is the world's most popular English proficiency test and over 9000 organisations recognise it worldwide, including universities, immigration authorities and employers.